facebook/create-react-app/docusaurus/docs/adding-a-router.md

 title: Adding a Router
 ---

-Create React Index doesn't prescribe a specific routing solution, but [React Router](https://reacttraining.com/react-router/web/) is the most popular one.
+Create React App doesn't prescribe a specific routing solution, but [React Router](https://reacttraining.com/react-router/web/) is the most popular one.

 To add it, run: